hvs-consulting/squaregeorge/README.md

 The intended use case is to identify all servers that need to be reconfigured in order to allow desirable mass-mailings to reach the destined recipients.

+## Usage

+The list of mail addresses can be provided via a text file (first parameter) or via standard input.
+When the list comes from a file, the output is written to a file called ``resolved_mx_domains.csv``.